pith/community/README.md

 *This is a work in progress.*

-# Run
+# Build

-In order to run REST backend, execute the following commands:
+This application is composed of a backend and a frontend.
+To build it from source do the following:

     git clone https://github.com/pith/community.git
     cd community
+    ./build.sh

+It is also possible to build them separatly using `mvn clean install` and `grunt build`.

+# Run

+In order to run this app, execute the following commands:

+    cd back
     mvn spring-boot:run

-Then serve the frontend with grunt:
+Then open your browser at [http://localhost:8080/](http://localhost:8080/).
+The REST API is accessible from [http://localhost:8080/api](http://localhost:8080/api).

+You can also run the front separatly as follows:

-    cd src/main/resources/public
+    cd front
     grunt serve

-Then open your browser at [http://localhost:9000/](http://localhost:9000/) to access the w20 app.

-The REST API is accessible from [http://localhost:8080/api](http://localhost:8080/api):

-* Get the expenses: /api/expenses
-* Get the debts: /api/debts
+# Copyright and license

+This source code is copyrighted by Pierre THIROUIN and released under the terms of the MIT license.